TomRuark/JavaScripts/README.md

 JavaScripts
 ===========

-All my JavaScripts for Photoshop (well not reallly)
+JavaScripts for Photoshop

-I currently have 1354 JSX files containing 34,214,724 bytes.
+I currently have 1354 JavaScript files and I will be adding them here after I clean them up.

-They are all not ready for public consumption.

-There are a lot of duplicates. (versioning by duplicating)

-There are a lot of them that I can't share because they are not mine.

-There are some that expose bugs in Photoshop for various versions that we have fixed.

-Some of them are interesting and some I use daily.
-Those are the ones I want to share.
+Most of my submissions will be regarding questions asked from the Adobe Scripting Forums.

+If I can figure out a script to answer the question.